pydpll/errorutils/README.md

         indexWriter.Flush()
     }
 handleError:
-    // if file cannot be created or there is a writting error, stash the sequences stashingErr := errorutils.HandleFailure(
+    // if file cannot be created or there is a writing error, stash the sequences stashingErr := errorutils.HandleFailure(
                     err,
                     errorutils.Handler(func() *Details {